mdda/pycon.sg-2015_deep-learning/README.md

 ### Notes : Building the Presentation

-For 'Deep-Learning-with-Blocks-and-Theano.ipynb' I used the tutorial from the ``blocks`` documentation as a starter :
+For 'blocks-introduction-mnist.ipynb' I used the tutorial from the ``blocks`` documentation as a starter :

 * ```wget https://raw.githubusercontent.com/mila-udem/blocks/master/docs/tutorial.rst```